 Whether you’re fulfilling an FOI request or just needing to find a specific contract from that old deal, it’s important that you can properly search and discover the content that you’re looking for.
 Microsoft SharePoint has some solid search capabilities that can be taken advantage of which will be covered in this post.
 But what about when you need to go deeper: say, find a scanned PDF file or identify all relevant content from multiple repositories for a Legal Hold?
-We will also look at how you can use a tool to step beyond what is available in SharePoint to simplify your content search and discovery with capabilities that save time and frustration.
+We will also look at how you can use a cloud-based tool to step beyond what is available in SharePoint to simplify your content search and discovery with capabilities that save time and frustration.

 Search with Microsoft SharePoint Out-Of-The-Box